Biology

 2. CHM110H5 and CHM120H5

-3. ( MAT132H5 and MAT134H5)* or MAT134Y5 or ( MAT135H5 and MAT136H5) or MAT135Y5 or ( MAT137H5 and MAT139H5) or MAT137Y5
+3. ( MAT132H5 and MAT134H5)* or ( MAT135H5 and MAT136H5) or ( MAT137H5 and MAT139H5) or MAT137Y5

 4. ENV100Y5 or ERS101H5 or ERS120H5 or ERS111H5

-*Note - MAT132H5 and MAT134H5 - Calculus for Life Sciences is highly recommended.
+Note: MAT132H5 and MAT134H5 - Calculus for Life Sciences is highly recommended.

 Second Year: BIO208H5 and BIO209H5 and BIO259H5 and ERS201H5 and ERS202H5 and ERS203H5 and ESS261H1

-Third Year and Fourth Year: BIO354H5 and BIO356H5 and ERS325H5 and ESS331H1
+Third and Fourth Years: BIO354H5 and BIO356H5 and ERS325H5 and ( ERS411H5 or ESS331H1)

 ERMAJ1004